 When businesses and their employees want to create new contracts or understand their rights under existing agreements, the Law Offices of Ena T. Diaz, P.A. can help.
-Attorney Diaz represents both employers and employees in the Miami area in all aspects of employment contract law.
-From initial discussions between parties to settling disputes, Ms. Diaz has the experience and knowledge to handle your case.
+Attorney Diaz represents both employers and employees in Miami and throughout the state of Florida in all aspects of employment contract law.
+From initial contract negotiations between parties to settling contract disputes, Ms. Diaz has the experience and knowledge to review, negotiate or draft employment agreements, which include: contracts of employment, non-compete, and severance agreements.
 As a Florida Supreme Court Certified Civil Mediator and an arbitrator, she is a skilled negotiator and a strong litigator.

 An employment attorney who protects the rights of her clients